 The Committee is chaired by the Speaker and, as per the Act, the membership includes the following Members of the Legislative Assembly:

-• The Government House Leader;
+• the Government House Leader;

-• The chair of the Government Caucus;
+• the chair of the Government Caucus;

-• A cabinet minister (recent practice has been to appoint the Government Whip);
+• a cabinet minister (recent practice has been to appoint the Government Whip);

-• The Opposition House Leader;
+• the Opposition House Leader;

-• The chair of the Opposition Caucus;
+• the chair of the Opposition Caucus;

-• One Member appointed from each additional party by the Members of that party; and
+• one Member appointed from each additional party by the Members of that party; and

-• For each Member appointed from an additional party, one additional Government Member
+• for each Member appointed from an additional party, one additional Government Member

-The Legislative Assembly Management Committee Act states that an additional party means a political party with two or more Members in the Legislative Assembly, but does not include the government party or the official opposition party.
+The Legislative Assembly Management Committee Act states that an “additional party means a political party with two or more Members in the Legislative Assembly, but does not include the government party or the official opposition party.”

 Subcommittees

-The Subcommittee on Administration and Operations is mandated is to assist and advise LAMC on administration, operational and policy matters within the Legislative Assembly that are not of a financial or risk management nature, such as strategic planning and performance measurement, accountability reporting, Member-related policies, Legislative Assembly related policies, and information technology and digitization.
+The Subcommittee on Administration and Operations is mandated to assist and advise LAMC on administration, operational and policy matters within the Legislative Assembly that are not of a financial or risk management nature, such as strategic planning and performance measurement, accountability reporting, Member-related policies, Legislative Assembly related policies, and information technology and digitization.
 The subcommittee must receive and review information about these oversight areas and make appropriate recommendations to LAMC.

-The Subcommittee on Finance and Audit is mandated to provide oversight for the financial, risk management, and audit functions within the Legislative Assembly including the review of the Legislative Assembly’s annual Vote 1 budget submission, review of quarterly financial updates, the appointment of an internal and an external auditor and the review of audit plans, reports and recommendations.
+The Subcommittee on Finance and Audit is mandated to provide oversight for the financial, risk management, and audit functions within the Legislative Assembly including the review of the Legislative Assembly’s annual Vote 1 budget submission review of quarterly financial updates, the appointment of an internal and an external auditor and the review of audit plans, reports and recommendations.
 The subcommittee must receive and review information about these oversight areas and make appropriate recommendations to LAMC.

 In exceptional circumstances, Members may request an exception to Legislative Assembly policy provisions or a review of a decision made by staff.
-This can be done by writing to the Member’s Caucus Chair or the Clerk of the Legislative Assembly, who will in turn put the Member’s request to one of two subcommittees of the Legislative Assembly Management Committee (the Subcommittee on Finance and Audit or the Subcommittee on Administration and Operations, depending on the nature of the request) at the earliest opportunity.
+Unless otherwise prescribed in a policy, this can be done by writing to the Member’s Caucus Chair or the Clerk of the Legislative Assembly, who will in turn put the Member’s request to the Speaker (depending on the nature of the request) or one of the subcommittees of the Legislative Assembly Management Committee.

 Role of the Speaker